danielmeeusen/deep-default-dark-vscode-theme/README.md

 # Deep Default Dark+ Theme for VS Code
-It's bascially just the default dark+ theme for VS Code only with a slightly darker background.
+Default dark+ theme for VS Code with a slightly darker background.
+Cooler color temperature and more vibrant colors are also available.
+See examples below.
+Suggestions are also welcome.